RuthBowyer/UKBB_Frailty/Rcode/UKBB_FI_R.md

 MI_t <- text_recode(var1= "f.6150.0.0", #first var in range
                         var2 = "f.6150.2.3",#second var in range
-                        text = "Heart attack", #Text to search in array and recode to 1 NAvals = "Prefer not to answer") #Text to recode, sep multiple with
+                        text = "Heart attack", #Text to search in array and recode to 1 NAvals = "Prefer not to answer|Do not know") #Text to recode, sep multiple with

 table(MI_t, useNA="ifany")
 ```